What insects start with O? Insects are complex organisms with their biology and behavior.

 The larvae of the Obliquebanded Leafroller (Choristoneura rosaceana) feed on the foliage of oak and other trees.

-The larvae of the Obliquebanded Leafroller use silk to weave together oak leaves to create a shelter in which they can feed on the leaves.
+The larvae of the Obliquebanded Leafroller use silk to weave together oak leaves to create a shelter where they can feed on the leaves.

-Heavy infestations can result in substantial leaf injury, but the Obliquebanded Leafroller is generally regarded as a minor pest.
+Heavy infestations can result in substantial leaf injury, but the Obliquebanded Leafroller is generally considered a minor pest.

 11. Obscure Mealybug